bounswe/bounswe2023group4/reports/lab_report_3.md

 - We will have a dedicated development branch for each team: backend/development, frontend/development, and mobile/development.
 We will have a development branch which team development branches merge to.
 Additionally, we have a main branch which the development merges into.
 Finally, each team will conform to the git flow during their development process, i.e., they must create feature branches for new features.
 ### Coding style
 - We plan to use ESLint for node.js development in backend.
+- We will prioritize single responsibility, meaningful comments, external stylesheets, ESLint for code formatting, use of destructuring and spread operator and avoiding hardcoding in frontend.

 ## Risks
 - Deadlines may not be met since groups will implement their part and we will try to integrate back and front parts at the end of the week.